brickblock-io/smart-contracts/docs/POA-FUNDING-FLOW.md

     uint256 _amountInCents // Investment amount in cents.
 Ex. for 1000 Eur the amount should be 100000
   )
   ```
-  - If broker makes a mistake it can be reverted by calling:
+  - If issuer makes a mistake it can be reverted by calling:
   ```
   function removeFiat
   (